Chefs Notes

 Score

 To score is to make small shallow cuts into a food item.
-This can be done to the bottom of a tomato that is going to be balanced and peeled.
+This can be done to the bottom of a tomato that is going to be blanched and peeled.
 It can also be done to pork or duck skin to allow a marinade to penetrate more deeply, to create a nice presentation, or to allow for skin and fat to become crisper during cooking.

 Sear (sealing)